ASP.NET Optimistic Concurrency Control

 This article focuses on the "Optimistic concurrency control", doing it manually with out the

-.
+DataSet.
 On a second part, I will focus on

 "Pessimistic concurrency control".Background